broskees/api.enime.moe/README.md

 2. PostgresSQL - You can get a free hosting at https://planetscale.com/
 3. Node.js (>=v16) - You can install it at https://nodejs.org/en/download/
 4. Pnpm - You can install it at https://pnpm.io/
-5. Webshare (Optional) - You can get the free plan at https://www.webshare.io/

 ### Steps
 1. Install dependencies with ``pnpm install``